-Search page displays the number of events scanned and found, execution time, and amount of events displayed per page.
-To access this page, click the Search option from the Analyze dropdown.
+The Search page displays the number of events scanned and found, execution time, and amount of events displayed per page.
+To access this page, click the Search option from the Analyze list menu.

-To execute a search, type the query expression in the search text box and click query gets color-code as you type different categories.
+To execute a search, type the query expression in the search text box and click query gets color-coded as you type different categories.
 You can expand or collapse the query text-box as needed.
-For information about building a query expression, including lists of applicable operators, see "Elements of a Search Query" on page 76.
+For information about building a query expression, including lists of applicable operators, see "Elements of a Search Query" on page 77.

-Note: Refer to "Keyword Search (Full-text Search)" on page 77, "Field-Based Search" on page 79, and "Searching for Rare Field Values" on page 113 for instructions, exceptions, and invalid characters before you create a query expression.
+Note: Refer to "Keyword Search (Full-text Search)" on page 78, "Field-Based Search" on page 79, and "Searching for Rare Field Values" on page 108 for instructions, exceptions, and invalid characters before you create a query expression.